Mark O'Hara left jail without handcuffs Wednesday, two years after he went to prison and one week since an appeals court ordered him a new trial.

 Getting home to Pinellas County was the next one.
-Parrish handed him a $20 bill, then disappeared inside to call a cab.
+Parrish handed him a $20 bill, then went inside to call a cab.

 "You can't beat that," O'Hara said, smiling.

 His head felt cloudy, he said.
-He wasn't sure what to think of his new freedom or whether it would last.
+He wasn't sure what to think of his new freedom.

 Parrish walked back out of the jail.
 The cab would arrive in five minutes, he said.
 When O'Hara told him how far he had to go, Parrish handed him another $40 from his wallet.